 c_summary module is in charge of loading the ramp charts from the corresponding

 The summary module is activated after the information is loaded from the main Vue.JS object.
 At creation, the

 repo attribute is populated with the

 The commits information is retrieved from the corresponding project folders for each repository.
 This information will be filtered and sorted before being passed into the template to be displayed as ramp charts.

 The authorship module retrieves the relevant information from the corresponding

 authorship.json file if it is not yet loaded.
 If it has been loaded, the data will be written into

 window.REPOS and be read from there instead.

-v_zoom module is in charge of filtering and displaying the commits from selected sub-range of a ramp chart.
+c_zoom module is in charge of filtering and displaying the commits from the ramp chart's selected sub-range.